 Hands-on roofing materials from low-slope to steep-slope roofing systems will be explored.
 Varying types of exterior finishes, weatherization and waterproofing systems will be constructed.
 Lecture of thermal properties of materials, thermal resistance and heat transfer.
 Prerequisites: CON 102, CON 107, CON 100 or instructor permission.
 Two lecture; two lab.
-Both fall and spring semesters.

-CON 150 • Interior Finish Systems and Weatherization 3 credits
+CON 150 • Interior Finish Systems and Weatherization

 Explores interior finish systems: drywall, insulation, soundproofing, firestopping, textures, trims, and painting in a hands-on environment.
 Co-requisite: CON 100 or CON 107 or CON 102 or instructor permission.
 Two lecture; two lab.
-Spring semester.